-Our experience so far is that using more than one HDSP AES-32 at higher sample rates will work only on dedicated server systems having multiple PCI busses.
-A usage of two cards at full track count at 192 kHz is therefore difficult to achieve on current Mac computers.
+Our experience so far is that using more than one HDSP MADI will work only on dedicated server systems having multiple PCI busses.
+The PCI bus load of 128 channels plus the realtime behaviour necessary for audio are critical parameters.
+A usage of two cards at full track count is therefore difficult to achieve on current Mac computers.
 See chapter 30.7, PCI - Performance.